skjdghsdjgsdj/noisy-gif-player/README.md

 * **The USB transfer speed is super slow.** That's a limitation of the board.
 I don't think there's any way to make it faster.
 If you want to transfer a lot of data, take out the SD card and put it in a card reader.
 * **If I load a lot of GIFs, some don't show up in rotation.** The code artificially limits the list of GIFs to 64, but you can increase this.
 * **There's no low battery warning.** Yes I should add that.
 There's an onboard I2C battery monitor that should work for this purpose; I just haven't programmed that in yet.
-* **Audio drifts out of sync with longer GIFs.** Probably, yeah.
-There's no code to sync the two and instead the code relies on the GIF playing back smoothly and assumes the audio does the same.